shimabox/screru/README.md

 - Full screenshot
   - Capture can be done when the assertion fails
 - Screenshot of element
+- Can control the style of the element when scrolling the screen in screen capture.

 Supports Firefox (WebDriverBrowserType::FIREFOX), Chrome (WebDriverBrowserType::CHROME) and IE (WebDriverBrowserType::IE).